-Inputs: Two channels with 5M Ohm 1/4-inch input and 3k Ohm XLR combo jack, plus a 1/8-inch aux, Monitor, and footswitch jack; outputs: XLR DI (each channel), plus 1 mix DI, sub, monitor.
+CONNECTIONS: Inputs: 2 channels with 5M Ohm 1/4-inch input and 3k Ohm XLR combo jack, plus a 1/8-inch aux, monitor, and footswitch jack; outputs: XLR DI (each channel), plus 1 mix DI, sub, monitor.

 4-channel mixer with preamps, 3-band EQ, phase control; Combo XLR and 1/4-inch inputs, 10dB pad, 48-volt phantom power, 1/8-inch mini-jack input

 DIMENSONS: 2.2 x 10.7 x 3.4 inches, 1 lb.